Philbywhizz/whizz80.com/content/software/tools/workflow/_index.md

 ---
 This is my current development workflow that I use for general z80 development and developing any related **whizz80** system software.

-My development environment is setup on 2 seperate devices which are in 2 seperate locations.
+My development environment is setup on 2 separate devices which are in 2 separate locations.
 A Mac which is in my office, and a Raspberry Pi (running Raspbian) at my electronics workstation.
-I syncronize the sources between the 2 using a self-hosted git repository (as well as to github.com when i reach a milestone).
+I synchronize the sources between the 2 using a self-hosted git repository (as well as to github.com when i reach a milestone).

 There are 5 major steps in my workflow.
-Each step is requies the previous step to be completed.
+Each step requires the previous step to be completed.

 {{< mermaid >}}
 graph LR